HALFpipe/HALFpipe/README.md

 - The untouched `fmriprep` derivatives.
 Some files have been omitted to save disk space \
   `fmriprep` is very strict about only processing data that is compliant with the BIDS standard.
 As such, we may need to format subjects names for compliance.
 For example, an input subject named `subject_01` will appear as `subject01` in the `fmriprep` derivatives. \
   `derivatives/fmriprep`

-The following output paths are specified with the same convention as file inputs to `HALFpipe`.
-There is one addition.
-If

 ### Features